gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Get-RMSServerAuthentication.md

 ```

 ## DESCRIPTION
-The **Get-RMSServerAuthentication** cmdlet gets the status and details of your service principal authentication to Azure Rights Management (Azure  RMS) that was previous set by using [Set-RMSServerAuthentication](./Set-RMSServerAuthentication.md).
-The status must be ON for you to protect or unprotect files for Azure RMS by using a service principal rather than your user account.
-This status remains on for the duration of your Windows PowerShell session.
+The **Get-RMSServerAuthentication** cmdlet gets the status and details of the server mode that was previous set by using [Set-RMSServerAuthentication](./Set-RMSServerAuthentication.md).
+Server mode must be set to protect or unprotect files non-interactively.
+This status remains on for the duration of your PowerShell session.

-This cmdlet applies to Azure  RMS only and does not apply to AD RMS.
-This cmdlet also does not apply if you are authenticating to Azure RMS by using your user account.
-For more information about using a service principal account to connect to the Azure Rights Management service, see [Using PowerShell with the Azure Information Protection client](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-powershell) from the Azure Information Protection client admin guide.
+This cmdlet does not apply if you protect or unprotect files by using your user account.

+To use server mode with the Azure Rights Management service, you must use a service principal account.
+For more information about this requirement, see [Using PowerShell with the Azure Information Protection client](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-powershell) from the Azure Information Protection client admin guide.

 ## EXAMPLES

-### Example 1: Get the status of your service principal authentication to Azure RMS
+### Example 1: Get the server mode status when you are using Azure RMS
 ```
 PS C:\>Get-RMSServerAuthentication
 The RmsServerAuthentication is ON